-Following a general theoretical and methodological seminar, each student will take tutorials and/or electives in subjects related to his/her desired area of expertise.
-The students together with the study adviser and tutors draw up their own trajectory.
+Following a general theoretical and methodological seminar, you will take tutorials and/or electives in subjects related to your desired area of expertise.
+Together with the study adviser and tutors, you will draw up your own trajectory.
 The staff participating in the programme cover a broad range of subjects, periods and approaches: Second Temple period and ancient rabbinic Judaism, medieval culture, with particular emphasis on philosophy and history of the sciences, early modern and modern cultural and intellectual history (including Amsterdam’s Jewish past), book history, Modern Hebrew and Israeli literature and culture, and Yiddish studies.

 Middle Eastern Studies is an accredited degree Master’s programme.
 After successful completion of the Hebrew and Jewish Studies specialisation, you will receive a legally accredited Master’s degree in Middle Eastern Studies and the title Master of Arts (MA).

 |Credits||60 ECTS ECTS, 12 months|